 What to do in the event of an injury

-If one of your workers suffers a work-related injury, they may be entitled to claim for workers' compensation.
+If one of your workers suffers a work-related injury, they may have a right make a claim for workers' compensation.
 Queensland's statutory workers' compensation scheme is a no fault scheme (e.g. an injured worker is entitled to statutory compensation regardless of whether it is the worker's or the employer's fault that the injury occurred).
 Workers' compensation may include weekly compensation (for lost wages), medical/rehabilitation expenses, and reasonable travel costs.

 Issues of fault and negligence (including contributory negligence by a worker) may be dealt with in a common law action for damages.
 Access to common law is available to all workers in Queensland who can prove negligence against an employer and who have a work-related injury.
 Damages may include compensation for pain and suffering or economic loss.
 The employer is covered for the cost by WorkCover Queensland through their accident insurance policy.